dbarzin/mercator/README.md

 Computer attacks occur in a constantly changing environment.
 To meet these challenges, it is necessary to implement a global approach to risk management within the organization.

-The mapping of the Information System allows to have a global view of all the elements which constitute the information system to obtain a better readability, and thus a better control.
+The mapping of the Information System allows to have a global view of all the elements which compose the information system to obtain a better readability, and thus a better control.

 The elaboration of a cartography participates in the protection, the defense and the resilience of the information system.